 • 1 crushed clove of Fresh Garlic

 It might sound strange to consider putting garlic in your tea, but believe me, it will do wonders!
-Garlic is highly anti-bacterial, anti-viral, anti-septic, anti-inflammatory… it’s pure gold when treating colds, flus, and sore throats.
+Garlic is highly antibacterial, antiviral, antiseptic, anti-inflammatory… it’s pure gold when treating colds, flu, and sore throats.

 Simply peel and then smash the clove with flat of your knife.
 Throw it in your mug with the rest of the ingredients.